seandstewart/bardly/pending/romances/pericles/11-player.md

 Mark'd he your music? ...

 **MARINA**
-...No, nor look'd on us.
+...
+No, nor look'd on us.

 **LYSIMACHUS**
 See, she will speak to him. ...

 **MARINA**
-...Hail, sir! my lord, lend ear.
+...
+Hail, sir! my lord, lend ear.

 **PERICLES**
 Hum, ha! ...

 **MARINA**
-...I am a maid,
+...
+I am a maid,
 My lord, that ne'er before invited eyes,
 But have been gazed on like a comet: she speaks,
 My lord, that, may be, hath endured a grief